 Once you have what you can clean with the vacuum then use the wand to clean the dust from the rest of the coils.
 Gently feed the wand under the fridge and move it around over a few of the coils.
 Remove the wand, clean off all of the dust and feed the wand under the fridge again.
 You will need to repeat this process many times.

-I usually get out huge chunks of dust bunnies this way.
-I think they are more dust monsters then bunnies. 😉 I am always amazed at how much I can remove from under the fridge.
+Usually I get out huge chunks of dust bunnies this way.
+I think they are more dust monsters then bunnies. 😉 It’s always amazing how much I can remove from under the fridge when I clean refrigerator coils.

 Once you feel like you have most of the dust out you can vacuum one more time under the fridge.
 Snap the cover back on to the fridge.